The sacred land at the center of the Dakota pipeline fight

 And you can see that across the camp.

 Flags representing supporters and ideas line the road and dot the landscape.
-Ones for the Leech Lake Band of Ojibwe and the Tulalip Tribes fly next to an RV bearing the sign, "Muslims Standing with Standing Rock Sioux."
-There's a Gay Pride rainbow flag, a POW/MIA and an American flag hung upside down.
+Ones for the Leech Lake Band of Ojibwe and the Tulalip tribes fly next to an RV bearing the sign, "Muslims Standing with Standing Rock Sioux."
+There's a gay pride rainbow flag, a POW/MIA flag and an American flag hung upside down.

-Some are living in an old school bus, painted with blues, greens and purples.
-There are high-end tents, campers and tipis and failed structures with tarps blowing in the wind.
-One open tent offers winter jackets, hanging on metal racks.
-Another advertises with its bright yellow sign: "Free feminine hygiene & baby products."
+Some are living in an old school bus painted with blues, greens and purples.
+There are high-end tents, campers and tipis, and failed structures with tarps blowing in the wind.
+One open tent offers winter jackets hanging on metal racks.
+Another advertises with its bright yellow sign: "Free feminine hygiene & baby" products.

 A man with a microphone announces a training in "direct action principles," the rules to live by in camp that include being "peaceful and prayerful."